timtimtim3/GERL_EB-NeRD/README.md

 Added: `extract_read_times.py` which extracts the clicked article histories of users as well as the corresponding read times.
 Use this instead of `extract_behavior_histories.py` if you want to order one-hops by read time.

-Added: `extract_samples.py` which samples four negative news articles for each
+Added: `extract_samples.py` which samples four negative news articles for each impression in the dataset from the set of inview articles in that impression minus all clicked articles for that user.
+So each negative sample was seen by the user in that impression, but was never clicked by the user.

 Changed: `build_vocabs.py`, we altered this script to work with the EB-NeRD dataset and to build the word and user vocabs and the news-id to title index.
 We use a Danish word tokenizer to tokenize the news titles.
 This script no longer builds the word embedding matrix because we added a seperate script for that.